Germany: Health ministers to discuss COVID test center fraud scheme | DW | 30.05.2021

 German Health Minister Jens Spahn and his counterparts in the 16 federal states will on Monday morning discuss control mechanisms for coronavirus test centers following fraud accusations, a ministry spokesman said on Sunday.

-Since allegations of fraud at several providers were made public earlier this week, a debate has started on how to control the test centers and who should be in charge.
+Since allegations of embezzlement at several providers were made public earlier this week, a debate has started on how to control the testing process and who should be in charge.

-Spahn told public broadcaster ARD on Sunday that it's the responsibility of local health authorities to monitor COVID test centers and prevent fraud.
+Spahn told public broadcaster ARD on Sunday that local health officials should monitor COVID test centers and combat graft-related issues.
 "I cannot control test centers from Berlin," he said.

-When it comes to private service providers, Spahn stressed, there's obviously a need for even more control and monitoring.
+When it comes to private service providers, Spahn said there was an obvious need to boost monitoring.

 Furthermore, Spahn wants to involve tax authorities in the controls.
 "Most people have a very different respect for the tax office than they do for the health authority," he said.